Toshio Mori

-Toshio Mori (March 3, 1910 - April 12, 1980) was an American author, best known for being one of the earliest (and perhaps the first) Japanese-American writers to publish a book of fiction.
+Toshio Mori (森 壽夫, March 3, 1910 - April 12, 1980) was an American author, best known for being one of the earliest (and perhaps the first) Japanese-American writers to publish a book of fiction.

 Biography

-Mori was born in Oakland, California to Japanese immigrants Hidekichi Mori (1871-1951) and Yoshi Takaki (1869-1946).
+Mori was born in Oakland, California to Japanese immigrants Hidekichi Mori (1871–1951) and Yoshi Takaki (1869–1946).

 He grew up in San Leandro.
 In spite of working long hours at his family's garden nursery, Mori endeavored to become a writer and managed to publish his first story "The Brothers" in The Coast magazine when he was 28 years old.
 He had a tentative publication date set for his collection of stories Yokohama, California when World War II broke out, which brought the publication process to a halt.

 During World War II, following the signing of Executive Order 9066, he and his family were interned at Topaz War Relocation Center in Utah, where Mori edited the journal Trek for a year.
-In 1943, Mori met and married Berkeley, California native Hisayo Yoshiwara (1915-2003).
+In 1943, Mori met and married Berkeley, California native Hisayo Yoshiwara (1915–2003).
 They had a son, Steven Mori.

 After the war, Mori returned to the Bay Area where he continued to write.
 He is the author of Yokohama, California (1949), The Chauvinist and Other Stories (1979), and The Woman from Hiroshima (1980).
 Mori worked most of his adult life in a small family nursery.
 He was posthumously named an American Book Award winner for Yokohama, California in 1986.

 Toshio Mori died on April 12, 1980, in San Leandro, California.
 He was cremated and buried at Chapel of the Chimes Columbarium and Mausoleum in Oakland, California.